experiencor/keras-yolo2/README.md

 ```

 The model section defines the type of the model to construct as well as other parameters of the model such as the input image size and the list of anchors.
+The ```labels``` setting lists the labels to be trained on.
+Only images, which has labels being listed, are fed to the network.
+The rest images are simply ignored.
+By this way, a Dog Detector can easily be trained using VOC or COCO dataset by setting ```labels``` to ```['dog']```.

 Download pretrained weights for backend (tiny yolo, full yolo, squeezenet, mobilenet, and inceptionV3) at:

 https://1drv.ms/f/s!ApLdDEW3ut5fec2OzK4S4RpT-SU

-These weights must be put in the root folder of the repository.
+**These weights must be put in the root folder of the repository.
 They are the pretrained weights for the backend only and will be loaded during model creation.
-The code does not work without these weights.
+The code does not work without these weights.**

 The link to the pretrained weights for the whole model (both frontend and backend) of the raccoon detector can be downloaded at: